Qurnah disaster: Disaster

 The troubles began once the convoy left Baghdad in May 1855, as the banks of the river Tigris were controlled by local sheikhs who were hostile to the Ottoman authorities and frequently raided ships sailing by.
 During the journey, the convoy was boarded several times, forcing the crew to relinquish most of their money and supplies in order to be allowed further passage on the river.

 Once the convoy reached Al-Qurnah (Kurnah) it was assaulted by local pirates led by Sheikh Abu Saad, whose actions sank the main cargo ship and forced the four rafts aground shortly afterwards.

 The entire shipment was almost completely lost with only 28 of over 200 crates eventually making it to the Louvre in Paris.

 Recovery efforts

-Subsequent efforts to recover the lost antiquities, including a Japanese expedition in 1971-2, have been mostly unsuccessful.
+Subsequent efforts to recover the lost antiquities, including a Japanese expedition in 1971–2, have been mostly unsuccessful.
 The Japanese work, by the Japan Mission for the Survey of the Under-Water Antiquities at Qurnah, under the auspices of the Society for Near Eastern Studies in Japan, the Directorate General of Antiquities of Iraqi Government and the Chunichi Newspapers, began October, 1971 and continued until 31 January 1972.
-The effort began with examining the Euphrates riverbed from the junction point with the Tigris river to 7 kilometers upstream using sonar.
-This identified 20 possible points of interest which were then examined by dredging and by divers, finding nothing.
+The effort began with examining the Tigris riverbed from the junction point with the Euphrates river to 7 kilometers upstream using sonar.
+This identified 24 possible points of interest which were then examined by dredging and by divers, finding nothing.
 The team then surveyed the areal location, reviewed the historical material, and spoke to local elders.